Chai lattes see a Delhite tradition adapted to the modern café format.

-With ambiguous origins in the Indian subcontinent, chai has overtaken all other specialty tea beverages (yes, even matcha) in the specialty coffee sphere.
-Everyone seems to have their own take on chai—chai makers deal with an abundance of potential ingredients and no standard ratios (ask one chai maker if star anise is essential, they'll say just a hint; for others, it's the star of the show).
-We made a point to stay true to the character of our organic Chinese black tea and a classic interpretation of true masala chai in our concentrate, resulting in tea-forward, spice-driven, lightly sweet chai lattes that customers become regulars for.
+With ambiguous origins in the Indian subcontinent, chai lattes are now hugely popular in specialty cafés the world over.
+We made a point to stay true to the character of organic Chinese black tea and a classic interpretation of true masala chai in our concentrate, resulting in tea-forward, spice-driven, lightly sweet chai lattes that customers become regulars for.

 Here, we've outlined a barista-friendly preparation of the ubiquitous chai tea latte, using our microbrewed chai concentrate: